Executive Director – Joanne Neilson

 Project Biologist – Sofi Hindmarch

 Sofi is a wildlife biologist who has studied species at risk in the Fraser Valley for 10 years, with a focus on the barn owl.
 She completed her Masters degree at Simon Fraser University in 2010 where she studied the impact of changes in land use on barn owls, a threatened species in BC.
 Since then, she has continued her research on the species and focused on conservation issues affecting barn owls such as the loss of habitat and nest sites, road mortality and the risk of secondary poisoning from rat poisons.
 Sofi has a passion for outreach work and understands how important it is to create awareness and facilitate habitat stewardship for vulnerable species in the valley.
 She has worked with the Delta Farmland & Wildlife Trust, UBC, SFU, Environment Canada, and the Fraser Basin Council.
 She presents regularly to naturalist groups and municipalities in the region.
-Sofi joined FVC in July of 2016.
+Sofi joined FVC team in July of 2016 and we are excited to have her share her extensive bird knowledge with us.

 Junior Biologist – Aleesha Switzer